-Check out what Zoe A. (who volunteered in China and Thailand with ILP) did to fund raise and earn money.
+Check out what Zoe A. (who volunteered twice with ILP) did to fundraise and earn money.
 This one event helped her a ton and made it possible for her to spend a semester abroad!

 We love when volunteers get creative with their fundraising!
 There really are no limits on what you can do to earn money for your trip abroad and we've seen some pretty unique fundraising ideas!

 We've put together tons of info about fundraising for you

 Check out our guide and get started ASAP!

 Use this idea Zoe did to make your semester possible, or just use it as a bouncing board and come up with more ideas on your own!
 Either way, you've gotta check it out.